benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 # Installation
 *Note:* These instructions are valid for the files in the most current [Release](https://github.com/benducke/v.net.models/releases) package!
 Files in the code repository are under active development and installing them will likely not result in an installation that works as expected (or at all).

-These instructions have been written for **GRASS GIS version 7/8 and QGIS 3.34 LTR**.
+These instructions have been written for **GRASS GIS 7/8 and QGIS 3.34 LTR**.

 The modules provided here are scripts that have been developed to run in a Bash shell (minimum version 3) or in a traditional Bourne Shell (with severe compromises regarding speed and efficency).
 Linux-based distributions and macOS should provide all required essentials out-of-the-box.
 On Windows, installation of the free [MSYS2](https://www.msys2.org/) package is a necessary prerequisite.